bpn2k4/libe-backend/README.md

     SQL_DATABASE_USER=root
     SQL_DATABASE_PASSWORD=password
     ```
-  Note: If you use mysql or postgres you have to start database first.
+  Note: If use mysql or postgres have to start database first.
   Or use simple sqlite:
   ```
     PORT=5000